 The date picker is inclusive, meaning the report will show data from the selected days, as well as all the days in between.
 To view data for a single day, set the date pickers to the same date.

 If you've enabled our Tills feature, you'll be able to filter this report by the till at which a sale was made.
 To view all sales, just select "No Till".

 Note that sales made on other platforms are not accounted for here.
-If you're running sales on multiple platforms, be sure to pull those reports separately, or use our Sold Items table.
+If you're running sales on multiple platforms, be sure to pull those reports separately, or use our Item Sales table.